fanqyxl/icarus/README.md

 ## HELP PLEASE
 * PLEASE DONT ANNOY WRITABLE/UNRETAINED FOR HELP OR DM ME, KXTZ, OR COSMICDEV
 * FOR HELP, YOU CAN PING ME IN MY [DISCORD SERVER](https://discord.gg/FF6Evz2gwr).
 SAME FOR COSMIC
-* YOU CAN ALSO GET HELP IN [TITANIUM NETWORK](https://discord.gg/unblock), PING ME OR COSMIC IN THE ICARUS REVIVED KAJIG!
+* YOU CAN ALSO GET HELP IN [TITANIUM NETWORK](https://discord.gg/unblock), PING ME OR COSMIC IN THE ICARUS REVIVED KAJIG

 ## New Credits
 - [kxtzownsu](https://github.com/kxtzownsu) - rolling ssl keys, rewriting bash scripts